Wilderness Medicine Training Center International

 0 Comments

-What is wrong with Jim and what should you do?
+What is wrong with Jessie and what should you do?
 Click here to find out.
+Click here to read a blog article on drowning.

 Don't know where to begin or what to do?
 Take one of our wilderness medicine courses.
 Guides and expedition leaders should consider taking our Wilderness First Responder course.